• Skip to main content

 Erfurt is the capital city of the Germany state of Thuringia.
 It was a wealthy town during the Middle Ages being in the center of East-West as well as North-South European trade routes.
 To this day it has one of the best preserved medieval centers in Germany primarily because it suffered very little damage in World War II.
 It’s a very attractive city.
 We loved the canals running through the center – you’ll see lots of little bridges including the famous Merchant’s bridge (Krämerbrücke) which is covered by those half-timbered houses so typical of Germany.
 You’ll see pretty squares, lots of greenery, a colossal Cathedral, and a large fortress on a hill overlooking the city.

-Where to stay in Erfurt.
-Hotels: Markthof am Dom has a great location, modern comfortable rooms and has great value for the money.
-Hotel Domizil is located very close by, a boutique hotel that’s just a little more upmarket.
-Apartment: Schottennester Schlafen an der Krämerbrücke is a really nice self-catering apartment right next to Merchant’s Bridge.
+Accommodation.
+Hotels: Markthof am Dom has a great location and great value for the money.
+Hotel Domizil is a little more upmarket.
+Apartment: Schottennester Schlafen an der Krämerbrücke right next to Merchant’s Bridge.

 Erfurt’s Highlights